AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/r-restrictions-and-known-issues.md

 ## Restrictions applicable only to Image Rendering {#section-4c6949e797174607a3d1ab4d3d4a725a}

 * Decals and wall materials are not removable.
 * The size of textures is limited relative to the size of the vignette view.
 In rare circumstances, the default limit of 425% of the view size may interfere with an application using very large non-repeatable textures.
 If it is not possible to change the application or contents to work within the pre-defined limitations, the percentage can be increased as follows.
-Using a text editor, open [!DNL  *[!DNL install_root]*/ImageServing/conf/ImageServerRegistry.xml], locate `IrMaxTextureSizeFactor` and enter a new percentage value.
+Using a text editor, open [!DNL install_root/ImageServing/conf/ImageServerRegistry.xml], locate `IrMaxTextureSizeFactor` and enter a new percentage value.
 The change takes effect immediately without restarting the Image Server.

 * The JavaScript engines in Netscape and Opera cache response data even if the nocache header is set.
 This interferes with proper functioning of stateful requests.